Broccoli, Ham & Cheese Quiche

 - Preheat oven to 375°F. Generously coat a 9-inch springform pan with cooking spray.
 Line a rimmed baking sheet with foil.

 - If using hash browns, squeeze any excess moisture from the thawed potatoes.
-Toss shredded potatoes (or hash browns) with 1/4 cup egg substitute, flour, oil and salt in a medium bowl.
+Toss shredded potatoes (or hash browns) with 1/4 cup egg substitute (or beaten eggs), flour, oil and salt in a medium bowl.
 Pat the mixture into the bottom and 2 inches up the sides of the prepared springform pan.
 Bake until the potatoes are beginning to brown at the edges, 35 to 40 minutes.

 - Fill the crust with broccoli, cheese and ham.
-Whisk the remaining 11/2 cups egg substitute, sour cream, chives and pepper in a medium bowl.
+Whisk the remaining 11/2 cups egg substitute (or beaten eggs), sour cream, chives and pepper in a medium bowl.
 Place the pan on the prepared baking sheet and pour the egg mixture over the filling.

 - Bake the quiche until the center is just set, 50 minutes to 1 hour.
 Let cool for 15 minutes.
 Run a knife around the edges to loosen the sides, remove the pan sides and cut the quiche into wedges.